robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

 ## Step 2: Writing Instructions

+## Step 2: Writing Instructions

 ### STYLE: Paul Graham Meets Battle-Tested Operator

 - Write with sharp clarity, lived-in insight, and real-world grit.
 - Avoid fluff, jargon, and generic business language.
-- Begin with a *hook that stings*: a bold, unapologetic line that attacks a comfortable lie or exposes a hidden flaw.
-It must create tension without resolving it immediately.
+- Open with a bold, unapologetic line that attacks a comfortable lie or exposes a hidden flaw.
+This must serve as both the hook and the emotional contrast, creating tension without resolving it immediately.
 - Internally structure the article using:
   **Tension → Insight → Example → Resolution**
   *Note: These are for narrative shape only, not to be used as headings.*